 BIOLOGICAL CONFLICT: The biological conflict associated with the pineal gland is linked to sudden long darkness (compare with light-related conflict linked to the pupil muscles).
 The right half of the pineal gland correlates to “not being able to capture light”, whereas the left half of the pineal gland corresponds to “not being able to get rid of darkness”.
 The conflict is brought on, for instance, by distress experienced in dark places (basement, underground mines or caves, tunnels) or, figuratively, through being kept “in the dark”.

 CONFLICT-ACTIVE PHASE: Starting with the DHS, during the conflict-active phase cells in the pineal gland proliferate proportionally to the intensity of the conflict.
 The biological purpose of the additional cells is to increase the production of melatonin in order to increase the reception of light.
 With prolonged conflict activity a compact (secretory type) or flat growing tumor (absorptive type) forms as a result of the continuous cell augmentation.
-In conventional medicine, a tumor in the pineal gland is called a pinealon.
+The medical term for a pineal tumor is “pinealoma” or “pineal ependymoma”.
 A large growth might constrict the oculomotor nerve (third cranial nerve) that supplies the majority of the extraocular muscles controlling eye movements.
 Damage to the nerve leads to an inability to move the affected eye normally (see strabismus).
-If the tumor compresses the third ventricle , this causes a hydrocephalus.
+When a pineal tumor compresses the third ventricle, this causes a hydrocephalus.

 HEALING PHASE: Following the conflict resolution (CL), fungi or mycobacteria such as TB bacteria remove the cells that are no longer needed.
 The healing process is accompanied by night sweats.
 During the decomposing process the tumor might bleed.
 The bleeding occurs when the outer wall of the tumor breaks (compare with brain bleeding due to the rupture of a brain cyst).

 If the required microbes are not available upon the resolution of the conflict, because they were destroyed through an overuse of antibiotics, the tumor cannot be broken down and therefore remains.
-Eventually the growth becomes encapsulated.
-A pineal cyst is an encapsulated pinealon containing fluid due to water retention.
+Eventually, the growth becomes encapsulated.
+A pineal cyst is an encapsulated pineal tumor containing fluid due to water retention.

 DEVELOPMENT AND FUNCTION OF THE THALAMUS AND HYPOTHALAMUS: The thalamus and hypothalamus are situated deep in the brain between the cerebral cortex and the midbrain.
 They form the larger part of the diencephalon (interbrain).
 The two halves of the thalamus are located symmetrically on each side of the third ventricle.
 The hypothalamus is located below the thalamus.
 The hypothalamus is the coordinating center of the autonomic nervous system and the endocrine system, affecting sleep rhythm, metabolic functions, intake of food and water (hunger, thirst), body temperature, and the release of hormones from the pituitary gland.
 The thalamus and hypothalamus originate from the ectoderm and are controlled from the diencephalon.